Lipschitz-aware Linearity Grafting for Certified Robustness: Experiments

 \subsection{Comparison of performances including $slope$ loss and $RS$ loss}

 We evaluate the performance of our approach with the $slope$ loss by comparing it to LG with the $RS$ loss.
 Additionally, we apply $l_1$ regularization and small weight pruning with a pruning ratio of 30\% to introduce weight sparsity for further performance improvement.
-According to Table \ref{table_w_loss}, our method with the $slope$ loss outperforms models trained with LG and the $RS$ loss, except for the experiment on the MNIST dataset with the ConvBig model.
-VA improvements are 9.30\%, 3.00\%, 25.90\%, 6.20\%, and 8.00\% for ConvBig-CIFAR10, CNN-B-CIFAR10, ConvHuge-CIFAR10, ResNet4B-CIFAR10, and ConvBig-SVHN, respectively.
-Moreover, the UNR decreases by 3.12\%, 1.86\%, 7.23\%, 4.80\%, 0.71\%, and 2.38\% for ConvBig-CIFAR10, CNN-B-CIFAR10, ConvHuge-CIFAR10, ConvBig-MNIST, ResNet4B-CIFAR10, and ConvBig-SVHN.
-Notably, for the ConvBig model on the MNIST dataset, the reduction in UNR is particularly significant, decreasing from 5.05\% to 0.25\% — a nearly complete stabilization.
+According to Table \ref{table_w_loss}, our method with the $slope$ loss outperforms LG with the $RS$ loss, except for the experiment on the MNIST dataset with the ConvBig model.
+While our method achieves better certified robustness, which is generally difficult to improve, LG obtains higher SA and RA.
+We attribute this to the difference in neuron selection: LG tends to graft neurons with small activation magnitudes, which correspond to low weighted-interval scores.
+Consequently, LG modifies neurons that have limited influence on sensitivity, resulting in better SA and RA but much weaker gains in certified robustness.